Your toddler and body language

 Body language as a stepping stone

 On the other hand, though, growing language skills often happen at the same time that body language and gestures are starting to grow more complex.
 The development of language is closely related to the way toddlers play in that it starts to develop at around the time that imaginative play, or “playing pretend,” starts to emerge.
 This is probably related to the development of symbolic thinking.
 Words are some of the first symbols children encounter, and they can be used to describe and stand in for just about anything in the world.
-Once children start to understand that they can use words to indicate something as simple as more milk in their cereal, or as complex as another human being, it makes sense that they’ll also start to understand that the shiny toy car in the living room is a stand-in for the giant vehicle you bring them around town in – or that blowing a kiss is a stand-in for the way she will miss you when you’re gone.
+Once children start to understand that they can use words to indicate something as simple as more milk in their cereal, or as complex as another human being, it makes sense that they’ll also start to understand that the shiny toy car in the living room is a stand-in for the giant vehicle you bring them around town in – or that blowing a kiss is a stand-in for the way they will miss you when you’re gone.

 Encouraging both verbal and body language